asbjoernkjar/HLA_caller_workerflow/README.txt

 ### BAMS ###

-Feeding BAM files to the program there are two options

-Putting the .bam files in results/bam_files config file should then be fed following path:
-	PATH_BAMS_ABSOLUTE: "results/bam_files"

-Accessing the files in some other folder, so you don't have to move them

-PATH_BAMS_ABSOLUTE: /absolute/path/to/bam_folder

-The files will be softlinked into results/bam_files
-HOWEVER: singularity needs to be mounted with the origin folder, to acces the files
-NOTE: the TRUE absolute path might be different than pwd
-	use $readlink -f folder
+bam paths should not be softlinks

 ### Sample_File ###

 The samples are specified by csv file.
 It should have the following columns:
-Sample_ID --> Name of samples, will be used as output names Bam_file_name --> Name of the bam file for that sample.
-	PATH_BAMS_ABSOLUTE + bam_file_name is used to access files
+sample_col:
+bam_col:

-Race --> race of individual {Caucasian, Black, Asian, Unknown}
+RACE_COL --> race of individual {Caucasian, Black, Asian, Unknown}
-	If there is no Race column, Unknown is used by default
+	If there is no Race column, Unknown is used by default set RACE_COL: null

-NOTE --> the pipeline drops any row with a NA value in any col!

 ###### RUNNING THE PIPELINE ######